ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/general_passphrase.md

 {
-"title": "Configure encryption passphrase", "linkTitle": "Configure encryption passphrase", "weight":"55",
+"title": "Configure encryption passphrase", "linkTitle": "Configure encryption passphrase", "weight": "55",
   "date": "2019-10-14",
   "description": "Encrypt API Gateway configuration data using an encryption passphrase."
 }

 By default, the API Gateway configuration data is stored unencrypted.
 However, you can encrypt sensitive information such as passwords and private keys using an encryption passphrase.
 When the passphrase has been set (and the data has been encrypted with it), you must then enter the passphrase when connecting to API Gateway with Policy Studio, or when API Gateway is starting up, so that the encrypted data can be decrypted.
 You can enter an encryption passphrase at the level of a local Policy Studio project on the local file system, and at the level of a running API Gateway group instance.